 - Your estimated Annual Turnover

-It is important you take time to complete the application form correctly ensuring all details including amounts requested are as required.
+To help ensure we can process our application as soon as possible please take time to complete the application form correctly ensuring all details including amounts requested are as required.
+Particularly where name, address and email for each director etc. is required as this will be used to issue documentation to each individual party to sign and return before your application can be completed.
+Please also ensure all details regarding amounts requested are as required.
 There is only one application submission per business permitted and once submitted it cannot subsequently be rectified or amended.

 All lending facilities are subject to the Bank’s lending conditions.
 Terms and conditions apply.
 Bank of Ireland UK adheres to the Standards of Lending Practice which are monitored and enforced by the Lending Standards Board.